ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

   TODO: Remove this comment before submitting
 -->

-## Overview
+## 1. Overview
-This design proposes XRPL light client (xClient) ecosystem which contains four components: XRPL mainnet, full nodes, relay network, and xClient.
+This design proposes XRPL light client (xClient) ecosystem which contains four components: XRP ledger (XRPL), XRPL full nodes, relay network, and xClient.

-- **XRP Ledger (XRPL)**: XRPL is an open ledger that executes all transactions and updates the states of all ledger objects.
+- **XRP Ledger**: XRPL is an open ledger that executes all transactions and updates the states of all ledger objects.
 It relies on the XRP Ledger Consensus Protocol (LCP) to agree on a set of transactions to add to the next ledger version.

 - **XRPL Full nodes**: A full node stores a complete copy of the blockchain's transaction history, current state, and all the rules necessary to validate transactions and blocks.